xXleowXx/gitlab-charts/doc/installation/operator.md

 ## Installing using the operator

 The operator makes use of Kubernetes CustomResourceDefinitions (CRD).
-Therefor, you need cluster level privilege to install it.
+Therefore, you need cluster level privilege to install it.
 Please note that this privilege is only required for CRD installation.
 The operator itself does not mandate it.

 Simply run `helm upgrade --install <release-name> . --set global.operator.enabled=true ... ` where `...` shall be replaced by the rest of the values you would like to set.
 Along with everything else, this command will install the CRD, GitLab custom resource, and the operator.